silicon-heaven/historyprovider-rs/doc/functional-description.md

 0) Capturing events.
 1) Downloading files via "file synchronization".
 2) Downloading logs via `getLog` and saving them to files.
-2) Receiving logs via pushLog.
+3) Receiving logs via pushLog.

-If the log directory is empty for the specific site, _hp-rs_ only downloads history up until a specific point (controlled by the configuration).
-Afterwards, only new logs are ever downloaded, _hp-rs_ never downloads logs, that are older than it already has
+Syncing is done on a per-source basis.
+A source can have a nested subdirectory tree.
+If the local database for a specific leaf subdirectory is empty, _hp-rs_ only downloads history up until a specific point (controlled by the configuration).
+Afterwards, only new logs are ever downloaded, _hp-rs_ never downloads logs, that are older than it already has.

 ### Capturing events
 This is the most straightforward way of getting logs and isn't really "downloading". _hp-rs_ subscribes all the sites for